Cannes Film Festival: Complete Guide

 Every May for 12 days, the city of Cannes transforms from a quiet seaside resort into the densest gathering of film industry activity on the planet.
 Over 200,000 people from filmmakers, film fans, studio executives, to star-gazers go down on the Croisette to take part in the Cannes Film Festival.

-The Cannes Film Festival for this year, 2020, is set to take place May 12 to 23.
+The Cannes Film Festival for 2022, is set to take place May 17 to 28, 2022.
 The Festival will deviate from the traditional Wednesday opening for many years, making the opening on Tuesday evening for the third time.

 If you want all the up-to-date shareable info about the Cannes Film festival at your fingertips, there’s an app for that – and it’s free!
 Keep the app on your phone or tablet even once you get home to check out the ‘best of’ bits post-festival.

 History of the Cannes Film Festival

 Up until the creation of the Cannes Film Festival, the Venice film festival was the biggest movie event in Europe.
 However, during the 1938 festival, intimidation from Hitler and Mussolini led judges to vote in favor of the Nazi Propaganda documentary that was admitted and shown.